Gordon Chong: Career

 A dentist by profession (formerly with Yorkville Dental Associates), and a founding director of the Federation of Chinese-Canadian Professionals, Chong was encouraged to enter municipal politics by Metro Chairman Paul Godfrey, whom he met at a block party, and represented downtown Toronto's Ward 6 (which included the Financial District, University of Toronto, and Chinatown) on both Metro Council and Toronto City Council from 1980 until the 1982 election when he was defeated in the two-councillor ward by former mayor John Sewell and newcomer Jack Layton.
 Chong returned to dentistry but in 1994 returned to Metro Toronto Council as Metro Councillor (and Toronto City Councillor from 1997 onwards) for Ward 11 Don Parkway, in suburban North York, until 2000 when he retired from electoral politics and became the founding chairman of the province's Social Housing Services Corporation.

 At various times in his municipal career, Chong also served as chairman of the Metro Toronto Housing Authority and as a member of the Toronto Police Services Board.

 In the 1987 provincial election, Chong was a Progressive Conservative candidate in York Mills, losing by 3,000 votes to Liberal Brad Nixon.

 In 2010 he served as a part of new mayor Rob Ford's transition team.

 In 2011, he was appointed to head up the Toronto Transit Commission’s consulting subsidiary at a $100,000 yearly salary, raising controversy about Ford's recruitment and hiring practices.
 His recommendations for road tolls or a congestion charge to pay for an extension to the Sheppard subway were rejected.
 Chong later endorsed the construction of a Sheppard East LRT instead of a subway.

-Chong had also been involved with the Toronto Head Tax Action Committee, a group, a group which lobbied for an official apology and redress for the head tax imposed on Chinese migrants to Canada from 1885 to 1923.
+Chong had also been involved with the Toronto Head Tax Action Committee, a group which lobbied for an official apology and redress for the head tax imposed on Chinese migrants to Canada from 1885 to 1923.
 He also served as chair of the board of the YMCA of Greater Toronto and served as a citizenship judge.

 Chong was a Toronto Sun columnist at the time of his death and had previously written a column for the Toronto Star and op-ed pieces for the National Post.